lyndskg/meta-bookclub/README3.md

 It uses a small local dataset, a pre-trained embedding model, and cosine similarity scoring.

-The base project is intentionally minimal.
-All advanced features are optional and can be added incremently -- only if you want to.
+The project is intentionally minimal at its core.
+All advanced features (UI, metadata enrichment, clustering, desktop/web versions) are optional and can be added incremently.

 <p align="right">(<a href="#top">back to top</a>)</p>